Updated April 10, 2021

 Many airlines have waived change fees for flights; however, policies vary from airline to airline.
 This doesn’t mean you can get a refund if you decide not to go, or that you won’t have to pay the difference in fare if you change to a more expensive flight.
 It’s very important to read the fine print, and know what you can change or cancel.

-Face coverings or masks are required at a growing number of locations.
+Face coverings or masks are required at many locations and facilities.

-Many international and U.S. airports, including Portland International Airport, require face coverings for everyone at the airport.
-At PDX, children under the age of 2 and people with medical conditions that prevent wearing a face covering are exempt from this new rule.
+Portland International Airport has required masks or face coverings for months for everyone at the airport.
+Children under the age of 2 and people with medical conditions that prevent wearing a face covering are exempt from this rule.
 This policy includes the use of a face covering anywhere inside the terminal, including the pedestrian tunnels and the rental car center.

 NEWS FOR TRAVELERS: